Linkedin

 • To end routine flaring in existing fields as soon as possible and no later than 2030, provided it is economically feasible.

-• Not to carry out routine flaring in new oilfield developments and to maintain a traceable and demonstrable effort to reduce gas flaring.
+• No routine flaring in new oil field developments and maintain a traceable and demonstrable effort to reduce flaring.

-• Report annually the volume of flaring to the Global Gas Flaring Reduction (GGFR) and the volume of gas flared where the reduction in gas flaring at Ecopetrol can be evidenced.
+• Report annually the flaring volume to the GFMR and the volume of flared gas where the reduction in flaring can be evidenced in Ecopetrol.

 More information on the initiative here.